landolphia/Butter/README.md

 ## What is this?

-The script gets listing data from an Excel spreadsheet following the template shown on http://www.landolphia.com/butter and creates a listing online on the specified ad posting platform.
+The script gets listing data from an Excel spreadsheet following the template shown on http://www.landolphia.com/butter and creates a listing online on the specified platform.

 ## Requirements